Jason-Kou/iotplug/README.md

 ## Background

-The RF plug is a power outlet controlled by a remote running under a radio frequency of 315/433mHz.
-But it does not support "cell phone control" through the internet Also, I want to learn how to build IoT service with Amazon AWS, so I started this project.
+The RF plug is a power outlet controlled by a remote running under a radio frequency of 315/433mHz; but it does not support "cell phone control" through the internet.
+I want to learn how to build IoT service with Amazon AWS, so I started this project.
 The final result is to use cell phone to scan a QR code, then a webpage with 'On' and 'Off' buttons will show on the phone.
 You can click the On/Off button to control the RF plug.

-The structure of the project is like this:
+The structure of the project likes below:

 ![](img/overall.png)

 ## Hardware

-1. Raspberry Pi (the one I have is [Pi 3 Model B](https://www.amazon.com/dp/B01LPLPBS8/))
+1. Raspberry Pi (the one I used is [Pi 3 Model B](https://www.amazon.com/dp/B01LPLPBS8/))

 2. RF plug https://www.amazon.com/dp/B01JPOUJN4/
 3. FR Module, you can find it in many places at a very low price https://www.amazon.com/dp/B01DKC2EY4